How to Save Money on a Cruise Getaway

 If you’re feeling a little claustrophobic, many ships have a TV channel with a camera from the bow of the ship.
 This allows you to keep an eye on the sea, then head out to one of the public decks for some fresh ocean air.

-Ebates works by partnering with various merchants to give you cash back when making purchases using your Ebates link.
+Rakuten works by partnering with various merchants to give you cash back when making purchases using your Rakuten link.

 The amount of cash back varies throughout the year and among different merchants.

-When we booked our Alaskan cruise, we went through Priceline using Ebates, which was offering a whopping 12% cash back on cruise vacations.
+When we booked our Alaskan cruise, we went through Priceline using Rakuten, which was offering a whopping 12% cash back on cruise vacations.
 It saved us over $300!

-We did have a little trouble reciving our money after the cruise, but in the end, customer service delivered.
-Click here to see the specifics on how Ebates works and how to make sure you actually get your money after traveling!
+We did have a little trouble receiving our money after the cruise, but in the end, customer service delivered.
+Click here to see the specifics on how it works and how to make sure you actually get your money after traveling!

 Prepay Gratuities To Stay On Budget